-A. Stakeholder Consultations and data collection phase
+B. Stakeholder Consultations and data collection phase

-- (i) Develop the tools for data collection and information gathering ahead of the stakeholder consultations which will be cleared by DNHA &UNICEF. - (ii) The consultant(s) will convene meetings with key Government officials of Malawi through the leadership and coordination of DNHA. - (iii) Conduct interviews and consultations with DNHA, IYCF TWG, Micronutrient TWG, School health and Nutrition Coordinator and National Nutrition Committee to assess programming for MIYCN and Adolescent nutrition in the country both at health facility, schools, and community levels. - (iv) Review both best practices and challenges of MIYCAN during the consultation to inform the

-- revision of the strategies. - (v) Compile and analyse data to inform the strategies development
+- (i) Develop tools for data collection and information gathering ahead of the stakeholder consultations, which will be cleared by the Department of Nutrition, HIV and AIDS (DNHA) and UNICEF. - (ii) The consultant will convene meetings with key Government officials of Malawi through the leadership and coordination of DNHA. - (iii) Conduct interviews and consultations with DNHA, Infant and Young Child Nutrition Technical Working Group (IYCN TWG), Micronutrient TWG, School Health and Nutrition Coordinator, and National Nutrition Committee to assess programming for MIYCN and Adolescent nutrition in the country both at health facility, schools and community levels. - (iv) Review both best practices and challenges of MIYCN and adolescent nutrition during the consultation to inform the revision of the strategies. - (v) Compile and analyze data to inform the strategies development